 No benefits are provided for services and supplies that are furnished after your termination date in this health plan.
 There is one exception.
-This will occur if you are admitted as an inpatient in a hospital before your termination date and payment to the hospital is based on a "Diagnosis Related Grouping" (DRG).
-In this case, the hospital's DRG payment that is approved by Blue Cross and Blue Shield will be paid to the hospital.
-This amount will be paid by Blue Cross and Blue Shield even when your coverage in this health plan ends during your admission.
-No benefits are provided for other services and/or supplies that are furnished during that same inpatient admission, unless you are enrolled in a New England health plan.
-In this case, coverage will continue for covered services that are furnished during that same inpatient admission until all the benefits allowed by your health plan have been used up or the date of discharge, whichever comes first.
+This health plan will continue to provide coverage for inpatient covered services, but only if you are receiving covered inpatient care on your termination date.
+In this case, coverage will continue to be provided until all the benefits allowed by your health plan have been used up or the date of discharge, whichever comes first.
 But, this does not apply if your coverage in this health plan is canceled for misrepresentation or fraud.